nixxo/rust-lang-book-it/src/ch06-01-defining-an-enum.md

 Note that the variants of the enum are namespaced under its identifier, and we use a double colon to separate the two.
-This is useful because now both values `IpAddrKind::V4` and `IpAddrKind::V6` are of the same type: `IpAddrKind`.
-We can then, for instance, define a function that takes any `IpAddrKind`:
+This is useful because now both values `VersioneIndirizzoIp::V4` and `VersioneIndirizzoIp::V6` are of the same type: `VersioneIndirizzoIp`.
+We can then, for instance, define a function that takes any `VersioneIndirizzoIp`:

 ```rust
 {{#rustdoc_include ../listings/ch06-enums-and-pattern-matching/no-listing-01-defining-enums/src/main.rs:fn}}